 2. Have better safety conversations

-As we said at the beginning of this article, the best way to make safety a collective effort is to lead by example.
+As we said at the beginning of this article, a safety leader should lead by example.
 Therefore, think carefully about the quality of the conversations you are having around safety.

 The kind conversations that take place during meetings or committees between you, safety professionals and workers will influence the conversations that are had between the front-line supervisors and the workers who report to them.